 Cost effectiveness The project is cost-effective by building off of previous GEF investments, specifically the MBRS Phase I project, not only in regards to lessons learned but also by relying on project outputs such as the Regional Environmental Information System (REIS) platform from the MBRS Phase I project.
 The project will build off this platform and integrate it into CCAD's REO to offer and accessible, up to date, science based pool of information for decision making.
 CCAD will host the Project Management Unit (PMU) in its headquarters in El Salvador and thus the project will not have to contemplate rental costs.
 The permanence and replication of the demonstration projects will be sought via the already established strong civil society organizations with whom the project will partner, relying on their experience and know how.
-Private sector involvement will include not only awareness raising and alignment with the cause but a transformation of better management practices to reduce the negative impacts on the ecosystem and promote sustainability and cost-effectiveness of operations.
+Private sector involvement will include not only awareness raising and alignment with the cause but a transformation of their own practices and approaches to how they do business via voluntary standards that promote the adoption of better management practices to reduce the negative impacts on the ecosystem and promote sustainability and cost-effectiveness of operations.